Five Reasons to Watch Amanchu!Tuesday, March 14, 2017

 5. Scuba Diving

-I mean... have you ever seen an amount based on diving?
+I mean... have you ever seen an anime based on diving?
 No, right?
 Amachu just does the damn thing.
 I just find it interesting that an anime this mundane and blissful to watch can circle around diving.
 Though the anime doesn't really focus on diving itself, the fun from Amanchu is rooted in the sport.

 And there it is, my five reasons on why you should watch Amanchu.
 Leave a comment below and tell me your thoughts if you've seen Amanchu, or plan to watch it soon!